MyTech78/Remove_news-and-interests-feature-in-windows-10/README.md

 # News and Interests feature in windows 10
 This article will describe how to remove the News and Interests feature in windows 10

-Microsoft has intrucdced a new feature on windows 10 nameed News and Interrests as part of KB5003214 update.
+Microsoft has introduced a new feature on windows 10 named News and Interests as part of KB5003214 update.

 ### Manualy